open-simulation-platform/libcosim/README.md

   * The `-A` (architecture) switch we used for Visual Studio ensures that we build in 64-bit mode, which is the default for Conan, but not for Visual Studio.
   * In addition to generating build files for MSBuild, CMake generates solution files for the Visual Studio IDE.
-Open the `csecore.sln` file with VS if you want to check it out.
+Open the `libcosim.sln` file with VS if you want to check it out.
   * For GCC, CMake normally uses a Makefile generator which, unlike Visual Studio, is a *single-configuration* generator.
 Therefore, the choice of